lamaplays/lamaplays/README.md

-### heyo, its lama (lma)
+### heyo, its lama (lma)✨

-- I love building software and exploring AI with the help of python.
+- I love building software and exploring AI with the help of python🐍.
 - you can  reach me through my [email](lamamostlyplays@gmail.com )<3

 - [my personal site](https://lamaplays.github.io/)